VUEngine/vuengine.github.io/documentation/tutorial/pong-game-state.md

 }
 ```

-When the game is built and run, pressing START on the title screen will transition to the `PongState`, which will show the following.
+When the game is built and run, pressing <span class="keys">START</span> on the title screen will now transition to the `PongState`, which will show the following.

 <a href="/documentation/images/tutorial/pong-state.png" data-toggle="lightbox" data-gallery="gallery"><img src="/documentation/images/tutorial/pong-state.png" /></a>